 5.2 Gastrointestinal Bleeding, Ulceration, and Perforation

 NSAIDs, including FELDENE, cause serious gastrointestinal (GI) adverse events including inflammation, bleeding, ulceration, and perforation of the esophagus, stomach, small intestine, or large intestine, which can be fatal.
 These serious adverse events can occur at any time, with or without warning symptoms, in patients treated with NSAIDs.
 Only one in five patients who develop a serious upper GI adverse event on NSAID therapy is symptomatic.
-Upper GI ulcers, gross bleeding, or perforation caused by NSAIDs occurred in approximately 1% of patients treated for 3–6 months, and in about 2%–4% of patients treated for one year.
+Upper GI ulcers, gross bleeding, or perforation caused by NSAIDs occurred in approximately 1% of patients treated for 3 to 6 months, and in about 2% to 4% of patients treated for one year.
 However, even short-term NSAID therapy is not without risk.